 Welcome from the Director

-Please feel free to call, email or come by if you are interested in finding out more about our program.
+Please feel free to call, email or come by if you are interested in finding out more about our programs.
 We would be happy to show you the wonderful things happening in the School of Nursing!

 Christine Benz Smith, PhD, FNP-BC